 Learn about diabetic macular edema (DME)

-Diabetic macular edema (DME) is a complication of diabetic retinopathy (DR).
-Both are common complications associated with diabetes.
+Diabetic macular edema (DME) is a complication associated with diabetes.

-There are 2 types of proteins in the eye that cause swelling.
+There are multiple proteins in the eye that cause swelling.

 *Ang-2=angiopoietin-2; VEGF=vascular endothelial growth factor.